ircv3/ircv3-specifications/extensions/metadata.md

 `Subcommand` is one of the subcommands listed below.
 The allowed params are described in each subcommand description.

-Clients MAY use this command during connection registration.
+Clients MAY use this command during connection registration if the server advertises the `before-connect` token.

 ### METADATA GET